1998factorial/CP_pratice/README.md

 solution: dp

 - https://codeforces.com/contest/1129/problem/C
 solution: Each time, we will append 0 or 1 to the end of our string.
 Except "0011", "0101", "1110", and "1111", all other length <= 4 0/1 string can be translated to some distinct alphabet.
 Our goal is to, after each append operation, we need to calculate the number of different sequences of alphabets that we can translate to.
-One approach is to consider the number
+One approach is to consider the number of different sequences we can make, for each string ending with a[i].

 - https://codeforces.com/contest/1555/problem/E
 solution: Not hard to come up with a sweeping solution, but implementation needs to be careful